Teen becomes national chess master after 4th brain surgery - NewsBreak

 “Chess for me is just so complicated.
 Like everything, it feels like it’s a new game, new territory, every single time.
 And for me, it’s just a way of kind of using my thinking skills, and try to put a task, if you will, on finding what is the best way possible in every single game.”

 Griffin’s father, Kevin McConnell, taught his son to play chess.
-He said the game meant even more to his family after Griffin became sick.Colorado teen wins chess title just months after brain surgery
+He said the game meant even more to his family after Griffin became sick.Viral TikTok leads to review of school district’s American Indian mascot

 “It was a huge fun thing at first, but then when Griffin got sick, it became a lot more,” Kevin McConnell said.
 “Even the doctors at Children’s Hospital said that they felt chess played … a bit of a role in Griffin, relearning functions in the other hemisphere now that he didn’t have the use of his left hemisphere.”